ChrisGuzak/IdlPlayground/WorkInIsolationScript.md

 the approach creates the comfort of test driven development

-the ability to execute coding workflows freely
+it enables the ability to execute coding workflows freely

 write code, run tests, and repeat that loop to make steady progress through the problem that you are solving.